iotaledger/identity.rs/identity-core/README.md

 ## Cryptographic primitives and traits
 Cryptographic primitives necessary for DID related operations such as signing and verifying data can be found in the [`crypto` module](crate::crypto).

-The Iota Identity Framework strives for high level apis that alleviates users from worrying about cryptography, but lower level apis involving more direct interaction with this module are also offered.
-For the latter one will typically use the [`KeyPair`](crate::crypto::KeyPair) type representing a pair of cryptographic keys.
+Although the IOTA Identity Framework strives towards keeping cryptographic primitives and operations as internal implementation details, it does also expose some lower level apis requiring more interaction with this module.
+The latter setting will typically involve the [`KeyPar`](crate::crypto::KeyPair) type representing a cryptographic key pair.

 ## Convenient JSON serialization
-By bringing the [`ToJson`](crate::convert::ToJson) and [`FromJson`](crate::convert::FromJson) traits from this crate into scope, one can conveniently convert most types used in the IOTA Identity Framework to and from a few common JSON representations.
+By bringing the [`ToJson`](crate::convert::ToJson) and [`FromJson`](crate::convert::FromJson) traits from this crate into scope, one can conveniently convert most types from the IOTA Identity Framework to and from a few common JSON representations.
 ## Encoding utilities
-One may encode and decode between various base-encoded binary text using the associated methods of [`BaseEncoding` ](crate::utils::BaseEncoding).
+One may encode and decode binary text with respect to several bases using the associated methods of [`BaseEncoding` ](crate::utils::BaseEncoding).